big-data-lab-umbc/multivariate-weather-data-clustering/README.md

 Citation info: Faruque, O., Nji, F.N., Cham, M., Salvi, R.M., Zheng, X., Wang, J. (2023).
 Deep Spatiotemporal Clustering: A Temporal Clustering Approach for Multi-dimensional Climate Data.
 In: De Francisci Morales, G., Perlich, C., Ruchansky, N., Kourtellis, N., Baralis, E., Bonchi, F. (eds) Machine Learning and Knowledge Discovery in Databases: Applied Data Science and Demo Track.
 ECML PKDD 2023.
 Lecture Notes in Computer Science(), vol 14175.
 Springer, Cham.
 [DOI:10.1007/978-3-031-43430-3_6](https://doi.org/10.1007/978-3-031-43430-3_6)

-'''
-@InProceedings{10.1007/978-3-031-43430-3_6,
-author="Faruque, Omar
-and Nji, Francis Ndikum
-and Cham, Mostafa
-and Salvi, Rohan Mandar
-and Zheng, Xue
-and Wang, Jianwu",
-editor="De Francisci Morales, Gianmarco and Perlich, Claudia and Ruchansky, Natali and Kourtellis, Nicolas and Baralis, Elena and Bonchi, Francesco", title="Deep Spatiotemporal Clustering: A Temporal Clustering Approach for Multi-dimensional Climate Data", booktitle="Machine Learning and Knowledge Discovery in Databases: Applied Data Science and Demo Track", year="2023", publisher="Springer Nature Switzerland", address="Cham", pages="90--105", abstract="Clustering high-dimensional spatiotemporal data using an unsupervised approach is a challenging problem for many data-driven applications.
-Existing state-of-the-art methods for unsupervised clustering use different similarity and distance functions but focus on either spatial or temporal features of the data.
-Concentrating on joint deep representation learning of spatial and temporal features, we propose Deep Spatiotemporal Clustering (DSC), a novel algorithm for the temporal clustering of high-dimensional spatiotemporal data using an unsupervised deep learning method.
-Inspired by the U-net architecture, DSC utilizes an autoencoder integrating CNN-RNN layers to learn latent representations of the spatiotemporal data.
-DSC also includes a unique layer for cluster assignment on latent representations that uses the Student's t-distribution.
-By optimizing the clustering loss and data reconstruction loss simultaneously, the algorithm gradually improves clustering assignments and the nonlinear mapping between low-dimensional latent feature space and high-dimensional original data space.
-A multivariate spatiotemporal climate dataset is used to evaluate the efficacy of the proposed method.
-Our extensive experiments show our approach outperforms both conventional and deep learning-based unsupervised clustering algorithms.
-Additionally, we compared the proposed model with its various variants (CNN encoder, CNN autoencoder, CNN-RNN encoder, CNN-RNN autoencoder, etc.) to get insight into using both the CNN and RNN layers in the autoencoder, and our proposed technique outperforms these variants in terms of clustering results.", isbn="978-3-031-43430-3"
-}

 Arxiv version: [2304.14541](https://arxiv.org/abs/2304.14541)

 ## Download